 If your Venture Grant information collection is for your senior thesis, your thesis advisor must review and approve your IRB proposal before the IRB will review it.
 If your Venture Grant information collection is simply for your own personal growth and edification, you do not need a faculty member to sign off on the application.

 The IRB does not deal with any Venture Grant-related questions other than those that are specifically about the IRB.
-All non-IRB questions related to your Venture Grant go to the Dean's Advisory Committee, not to the IRB.
+All non-IRB questions related to your Venture Grant go to the Provost's Advisory Committee, not to the IRB.
 The IRB is not able to answer Venture Grant questions.
 Similarly, do not send a draft of your Venture Grant proposal to the IRB.
 The IRB does not review Venture Grant materials, only IRB applications and relevant attachments.